Robin C Stacey

 Learning how to read and analyze primary texts: reading between the lines and thinking about how historians account for personal bias (both their own and the author's) in making use of that evidence

 Practice in developing good historical questions and in marshalling the sources that will allow one to answer them

 Learning the various steps of writing a persuasive historical essay: how to organize an argument, how to support that argument from primary sources, how to integrate secondary historical literature into one's own argument, how to write introductions and conclusions, how to articulate transitions, how to outline

 Learn to edit and comment on the work of others in workshop format

 Teamwork and negotiating strategies, the art of persuasive communication (oral and written), leadership.

 General method of instruction

-I plan to lecture three days a week, use Fridays for slide lectures, movies, or exams, and use Thursdays for discussions of primary source readings.
+With the exception of the final week, when all sessions will be devoted to the game, I plan to lecture three days a week, use Fridays for slide lectures, movies, or exams, and use Thursdays for discussions of primary source readings.
 Discussion is an essential part of the course, and will count a significant percentage of the grade.
 Readings will be 100-150 pages a week, including textbook and primary sources.
 In addition to class meetings and discussions, students will be asked to write two papers and do a final exam.

 An entry level survey course in medieval history is recommended, but not required.